webservco/framework/docs/Cli/Response.md

 return new \WebServCo\Framework\Libraries\CliResponse('Error!' .
 PHP_EOL, 1);
 ```

-It's also possilbe to use booleans for the status code:
+It's also possible to use boolean for the status code:

 ```php
 return new \WebServCo\Framework\Libraries\CliResponse('Hello World' .
 PHP_EOL, true);